envoyproxy/ratelimit/README.md

 -descriptors name=foo,age=14 -descriptors name=bar,age=18
 ```

+# Global ShadowMode

+There is a global shadow-mode which can make it easier to introduce rate limiting into an existing service landscape.
+It will override whatever result is returned by the regular rate limiting process.

+## Configuration
+The global shadow mode is configured with an environment variable

+Setting environment variable`SHADOW_MODE` to `true` will enable the feature.

+## Statistics
+There is an additional service-level statistics generated that will increment whenever the global shadow mode has overridden a rate limiting result.

 # Statistics

 The rate limit service generates various statistics for each configured rate limit rule that will be useful for end